Digital Promise Optimizing Technology for Learning (Nationwide)

 In partnership with Digital Promise, the Pearson Foundation, and the National Network of State Teachers of the Year, MTLC researchers are participating in a national study to examine the use of technology in K-12 settings.
 Various technology integration options have been looked at across the nation including 1:1 devices, bring-your-own-device (BYOD), blended learning, flipped classrooms and virtual learning environments.
 The purpose of the study is to identify promising instructional strategies using technology and best practices in technology integration.
 View research product from this partnership.

-MTLC has completed year one of a three-year evaluation of a large urban school district's one-to-one technology program.
+MTLC researchers are in year two of a three year evaluation of a large, urban school district in Texas' one-to-one technology program began in the fall of 2013.
 The purpose of the evaluation is to develop a greater understanding of how to use technology to engage students and improve student achievement.
+The evaluation will monitor the program’s implementation, track changes in instruction, assess the short-term outcomes on teaching and learning, and examine the sustainability of the program.

 San Diego County School Districts Technology Needs Assessment

-MTLC is conducted a technology needs assessment of K-12 school districts in San Diego County.
-View the video.
+MTLC conducted a technology needs assessment of K-12 school districts in San Diego County.
+Watch video.

 Technology Integration in San Diego County School District

 Building on the MTLC study conducted in the district in the previous school year, MTLC researchers are studying the current landscape of technology integration in the district.
 The study centers on the current uses of technology in the district, the readiness of teachers to integrate technology into their instructional practices, the resources needed for the effective integration of technology into the district, and finding instructional best practices with technology.

 MTLC has partnered with a school district in the Northeast to conduct a technology review in preparation for the integration of technology.
 This study will work to ‘map’ the quantity and quality of current technology devices, infrastructure and other technology resources in the district.
-As a part of the review, MTLC researchers will also study teachers’ current use of technology, their professional development needs to use technology, and the space design of classrooms for the use of technology.
-The purpose of this research is to support the district in preparing for the effective integration of technology in the future.
+As a part of the review, MTLC researchers will study teachers’ current use of technology, professional development needs, and the space design of classrooms for the use of technology.